fasiha/ebisu/README.md

 By taking the *max* of the output of each leaky integrator, we get this *sequence* of bumps, which describe a bumpy power law for times ranging between minutes to 1+ year.
 A *true* power law would, in a log-log plot such as this, be a straight line for all time—not only is ours bumpy, it’s also flat at either end (horizontal on the left, vertical on the right).
 At very short intervals, this makes sense—we can’t have probability of recall exceed 1—but for times beyond a year, after we’ve run out of leaky integrators, the probability of recall collapses quickly to zero under the crush of the exponential (Einstein’s most powerful force in the universe and all that).

 Nevertheless, this is very encouraging.
-So instead of probability of recall $p(t) = 2^{-t/h}$ for a single unknown halflife which we discussed previously, we can consider
+Instead of probability of recall $p(t) = 2^{-t/h}$ for a *single* unknown halflife which we discussed previously, we can consider
 $$p(t) = \max_{i=1}^{n} \left\lbrace w_i ⋅ 2^{-t/h_i} \right\rbrace$$
 for $h_i ∼ \mathrm{Gamma}(α_i, β_i)$.
 That is, we have $n$ Gamma-distributed random variables with known parameters $(α_i, β_i)$ whose means $μ_i = \frac{α_i}{β_i}$ are logarithmically-spaced between a low and high of our choice (e.g., one hour to `1e4` hours in the plot above).

-We also assume that each of the $n$ weights, $w_i$, are known and deterministic—this is a modeling choice to keep Ebisu’s posterior inference lightweight in a manner that seems psychologically plausible.
+We also assume that $n$ weights, $w_i$, are known and deterministic—this is a modeling choice to keep Ebisu’s posterior inference lightweight in a manner that seems psychologically plausible.
 So while we need $w_i ∈ [0, 1]$, we are otherwise quite free in choosing these weights.
 Mozer et al.’s (2009, see [bibliography](#bibliography)) model proposes exponentially-spaced weights, so we have
 $$w_i = (w_n)^{\frac{i-1}{n-1}}$$
 for some fixed final weight $w_n$, thereby setting the first weight on our shortest/fastest leaky integrator to 1.

+Note that we have assiduously avoided calling our collection of $n$ Gamma random variables a mixture model, because we don’t want the weights to sum to one and we don’t want the overall recall probability to be a weighted-mean of the random variables.
+The `max` operator is preferable to the classic mixture model because we very much want

 ### Data model